 Skip to main content

-Distribution using package function
+Distribution by package function

 Packaging and its benefits

-• Easy to install and update
+• Easy installation and update

-• Easy version control
+• Easy version management

 Context